Tech-invite3GPPspaceIETFspace

 • execution entity, executing ACR.

-A detection entity detects the probable need for ACR by monitoring various aspects, such as UE's location or predicted/expected UE location and indicates to the decision-making entity to determine if the ACR is required.
-The EEC, EES and EAS can potentially perform the detection role:
+A detection entity detects the need, or potential need, for ACR by monitoring various aspects, such as UE's location or predicted/expected UE location or receiving notification of user plane path change, and indicates to the decision-making entity to determine if the ACR is required.
+The EEC, EES and EAS can potentially perform the detection role.

 A decision-making entity determines that ACR is required and instructs the execution entity to perform ACR.
 The decision-making entity makes a ACR decision to start the ACR execution.
 In different scenarios of ACR in clause 8.8.2, the EEC, EAS, EES can potentially perform the decision role respectively.